2.5 Responsibilities as a CFA Candidate and Member

 Key Takeaways

-- Candidates must protect exam confidentiality before, during, and after the exam.
+- Standard VII(A) requires protecting exam confidentiality and the integrity of the CFA Program before, during, and after the exam.

 Responsibilities as a CFA Candidate and Member

 The CFA Program depends on trust in the exam process and in the meaning of the designation.
-Candidate responsibilities therefore cover more than conduct in the testing room.
-They include how candidates describe status, discuss exam content, use the CFA marks, and represent the credential to employers, clients, and the public.
+Standard VII therefore covers more than conduct in the testing room: it governs how candidates describe status, discuss exam content, and use the CFA marks with employers, clients, and the public.

 Exam confidentiality is a major duty.
-A candidate should not share specific questions, answer choices, topics remembered from the exam, or claims about what will appear in a future window.
+A candidate must not share specific questions, answer choices, topics remembered from the exam, or claims about what will appear in a future window.
 It is acceptable to say the exam was challenging or that time management mattered.
 It is improper to post a remembered item in a chat group, ask others to reconstruct the exam, or use recalled questions to coach future candidates.
+Standard VII(A) also forbids cheating, bringing prohibited materials into the testing room, ignoring proctor instructions, or misrepresenting information on the CFA Program application.

 The same principle applies to private messages and AI tools.
-Typing remembered exam questions into a study group, document, or model prompt can still disclose confidential exam content.
-The safer approach is to discuss broad study areas without reproducing exam material.
-For example, saying to review ethics case reasoning is acceptable; describing a specific vignette from the exam is not.
+Typing remembered exam questions into a study group, shared document, or model prompt can still disclose confidential content.
+The safer approach is to discuss broad study areas without reproducing exam material: saying to review ethics case reasoning is fine; describing a specific vignette from the exam is not.

-Status descriptions should be precise.
-Someone registered for the Level I exam may describe that status accurately.
-Someone who passed Level I may say so.
-Passing Level I does not create a partial CFA designation, and it should not be presented as a credential after a name.
-A person becomes a charterholder only after meeting all program, experience, membership, and reference requirements.
+Status descriptions must be precise.
+A person registered for the Level I exam may state that.
+A person who passed Level I may say so.
+Passing Level I does not create a partial CFA designation and should never appear as a credential after a name.
+A person becomes a CFA charterholder only after passing all three exam levels, completing the required work experience (a minimum of 4,000 hours over at least 36 months of qualified, investment decision-making experience), becoming a regular member of CFA Institute, and providing professional references.

 |---|---|---|